YuZhengM/scvmap-tutorial/docs/source/problem.rst

 4.2 Publicize front-end and back-end code
 ----------------------------------------------

-We have released the full stack development code for the SCVdb database, which is very useful for bioinformatics database development.
-Users can directly download and use the development bioinformatics database website.

  | SCVdb front-end: https://github.com/YuZhengM/scvdb_web

  | SCVdb back-end: https://github.com/YuZhengM/scvdb

+We have released the full stack development code for the SCVdb database, which is very useful for bioinformatics database development.
+Users can directly download and use them to develop bioinformatics database websites..

 .. note::